ashn01/C-/README.md

 __This is what I have done in OOP244 class.__

-There are 5 milestones folder starting with m, and 10 workshops folder starting with w.
+There are 5 milestones folder starting with "m", and 10 workshops folder starting with "w".

 * For the milestones, I developed a **Point Of Sales** program.
 From milestone 1 to 5, I added several modules, and finally created a POS program.